test-unit/test-unit/README.md

 % sudo gem install test-unit
 </pre>

-If you want to use full Test::Unit features:
+If you want to use full test-unit features:

 <pre>
 % sudo gem install test-unit-full